moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 Talisman is a Web3 wallet that natively supports Substrate (Polkadot) and Ethereum accounts.
 The Talisman wallet browser extension is available on [Google Chrome](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=_blank}, [Brave](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=_blank}, and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/talisman-wallet-extension/){target=_blank}, and a corresponding asset dashboard is accessible at [app.talisman.xyz](https://app.talisman.xyz/){target=_blank}

-This guide takes you through all the necessary steps: from installing Talisman, to setting up a wallet, connecting it to your Tanssi Substrate ContainerChain, and sending funds.
+This guide takes you through all the necessary steps, from installing Talisman to setting up a wallet, connecting it to your Tanssi Substrate ContainerChain, and sending funds.

 ## Setting up Talisman {: #setting-up-talisman }